pytorch/glow/docs/XModelRunner.md

 ### A Note on the Initial Contribution

-The initial contribution of this runner was made as part of the open source contribution initiative by the XPERI Corporation (xperi.com).
+The initial contribution of this runner (as well as the corresponding documentation) was made as part of the open source contribution initiative by the XPERI Corporation (xperi.com).